fishinwind/workshop/rst/Block_1/class-6.rst

 Overview
 ========
-We will go over some common scenarios in bioinformatics where you can leverage cluster resources to process many files simultaneously with identical workflows.
+We will go over a common scenario in bioinformatics where you can leverage cluster resources to process many files simultaneously with identical workflows.